stoyan-stoyanov/llmflows/docs/user_guide/LLMs.md

 )
 ```

-All LLM classes have a `.generate()` and `.generate_async()` mehtods that are used for generating text.
+All LLM classes have `.generate()` and `.generate_async()` mehtods that are used for generating text.
-In order to generate text with `"text-davinci-003"` the only thing we need to provid is a `prompt`.
+In order to generate text with `"text-davinci-003"` the only thing we need to provide is a `prompt`.

 ```python
 result, call_data, model_config = llm.generate(prompt="Generate a cool title for an 80s rock song")
 ```

-The `.generate()` method will return the text completion, information related to the call it made to the OpenAI's API,
-and the config that was used to make the call
+The `.generate()` method returns the text completion, the API call information, and the config that was used to make the call;

 ```python
 print(result)
 ```

 ```commandline
 "Living On The Edge of Time"
 ```

 ```python
 print(call_data)
 ```

 ```commandline
 {
    "raw_outputs":"<OpenAIObject text_completion id=cmpl-7YEqPAaoYJCJaFAQ1SGUpOqDsU6tU at 0x11b287310> JSON":{